 - literary manuscripts, including papers by Seamus Heaney, Sylvia Plath and Ted Hughes;

-- the Science Fiction Foundation collection, including the archive of John Wyndham;
+- the Science Fiction collection – the largest in Europe – which includes the archive of John Wyndham;

 - rare and early printed books;